 A new class of 24 to 28 Stennis Fellows is selected competitively from each Congress.
 Each class is balanced with nearly equal numbers from both political parties and both chambers.
-The 113th Congress Stennis Fellows met at the National Conservation Training Center near Shepherdstown, West Virginia September 20-21, 2013 to explore more effective usage of dialogue as a leadership tool on Capitol Hill.
-The bipartisan and bicameral group of Congressional staff leaders is exploring the theme of Meeting the Challenge: Bridging Boundaries for the Common Good as they work together in a series of roundtable sessions and retreats.
-The Stennis Fellows of the 113th Congress will meet for their final retreat in June of 2014 to synthesize their learning and to share insights gained through the Fellowship with others.
+The Stennis Fellows of the 114th Congress met on October 8-10, 2015 to explore more effective usage of dialogue as a leadership tool on Capitol Hill.
+The bipartisan and bicameral group of Congressional staff leaders explored the theme of “Reaching Agreement: Making Congress Work for American Democracy” as they worked together in a series of roundtable sessions and retreats.
+The Stennis Fellows of the 114th Congress held their inaugural session on July 13, 2015 and concluded their fellowship on September 6, 2016.

 The program invites nationally and internationally renowned experts to meet with the Stennis Fellows and stimulate their thinking.
 While learning from these outside authorities is a unique opportunity, the primary benefit of the program is the learning and relationship building that takes place among the Stennis Fellows themselves.